 For outbound CTR, we found benchmarks that ranged from .99% at the most to .61% at the lowest.

-All in all, the average outbound CTR factoring in all of the percentages above is .79%.
+All in all, the average outbound CTR, factoring in all of the percentages above, is .79%.

 Last (but certainly not least) in this article is the engagement rate.
-The engagement rate refers to the number of people who are engaging with your ad (likes, clicks, shares, comments, etc), expressed as a percentage.
+The engagement rate refers to the number of people who are engaging with your ad (likes, clicks, shares, comments, etc.), expressed as a percentage.

 Why it's important:

 Along with click-through rate, engagement rate is another great way to determine if your audience is actually interested in your ad campaigns.
-While click-through rate solely focuses on clicks, engagement rate also factors in social proof as well.
+While the click-through rate solely focuses on clicks, the engagement rate also factors in social proof as well.

-While it's good to track clicks separately, engagement on your ads is also important as the more positive social proof an ad has, the more users are likely to try out your brand for the first time, and it can also increase your overall reach.
+While it's good to track clicks separately, engagement on your ads is also important, as the more positive social proof an ad has, the more users are likely to try out your brand for the first time, and it can also increase your overall reach.